-The cause of your pain can often be identified by the location of pain and other symptoms you might have.
+The cause of your pain can often be identified by the location of the pain and other symptoms you might have.

 If you have severe pain anywhere in your foot following a fall or accident, you could have a fracture.
 It'll usually feel hot and swollen, and you might be unable to walk.
 You should go to your nearest minor injury unit or A&E if you suspect a broken toe, ankle or foot.

 Foot joint pain

 Arthritis is a common cause of joint pain and stiffness, and sometimes crepitus (a cracking or crunching sound or sensation when you move a joint).
 Forms of arthritis that commonly cause painful feet or ankle pain are osteoarthritis, rheumatoid arthritis and gout.

 Pain in your heel could be plantar fasciitis, a condition which around one in ten people will get at some point in their lifetime.
 It makes it difficult to walk, caused by the inflammation of a strong band of tissue which stretches from your heel to your toes.